grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ## Profile collecting behavior

-The `pyroscope.ebpf` component is designed to collect stacktraces associated with a process running on the current host.
+The `pyroscope.ebpf` component collects stack traces associated with a process running on the current host.
 Stack traces are collected according to the defined `sample_rate`, meaning traces are gathered this many times per second.